I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 Neutral paint colors like Stonington work well with a lot of other colors.
 But what colors coordinate best with this gray beauty?

 As you can see in the example picture above Stonington is complemented by BM Horizon and BM Boothbay Gray.
 These 2 colors are also cool-toned and on the lighter side.
+Beach Glass is also a great complement to SG, it’s a beautiful blue-green that has a good amount of depth to it.

 For a darker color to pair with Stonington Gray try: